 Advantages to the Organization

 MBO is a strategical approach adopted to streamline the business activities and direct the individual and group efforts towards the attainment of the organizational goals.

 Following are some of the other benefits of MBO to the business entities:

 - Better Planning: When the organization knows what it wants to achieve, i.e., its goals, it becomes quite easy to plan in that direction.

 - Efficient Management: MBO increases the efficiency of the organization to achieve its goals or objectives within a pre-determined time frame.

-- Clear Organizational Roles: MBO provides a goal, target and objective for each employee and also defines their individual and group roles clearly to avoid any confusion or doubt.
+- Clear Organizational Roles: MBO provides a goal, target and objective for each employee.
+It also defines their individual and group roles clearly, to avoid any confusion or doubt.

 - Increases Level of Commitment: When the employees have a clear goal or target, with a well-defined course of action, their level of commitment to give the desired results enhances.

 - Facilitates Control: It becomes easy for the management to review and control the activities of the employees because of MBO.

 Advantages to Superiors